rweigel/phys260/Capacitance/Capacitance.md

 7. there is no charge on the outer surface of the outer conductor.

    \ifsolutions
-    **Answer**: If the total charge on the outer conductor is $+Q$ and all of it is on its inner surface, but conservation of charge, there is no charge on its outer surface.
+    **Answer**: If the total charge on the outer conductor is $+Q$ and all of it is on its inner surface, by conservation of charge, there is no charge on its outer surface.
    \else
    \newpage
    \fi